TriffnixXIV/Ravens-Brew/Adjustments/Spells.md

 ***Shield of Faith***: Level 1 Abjuration (Cleric, Paladin).
 Casting Time: Bonus Action.
 Range: 60 feet.
 Components: V, S, M (a prayer scroll).
 Duration: Concentration, up to 10 minutes.

-A shimmering field surrounds a creature of your choice within range, diverting incoming attacks for the duration, granting the creature a +2 bonus to their Missing Threshold.
+A shimmering field surrounds a creature of your choice within range, diverting incoming attacks for the duration, granting the creature a +2 bonus to their Hit DC.